hashicorp/terraform-provider-aws/website/docs/r/rds_reserved_instance.html.markdown

 layout: "aws"
 page_title: "AWS: aws_rds_reserved_instance"
 description: |-
-  Manages RDS DB Instance Reservations
+  Manages an RDS DB Reserved Instance
 ---

 # Resource: aws_rds_reserved_instance

-Manages RDS DB Instance Reservations. **Once created, a reservation is valid for the `duration` of the provided `offering_id` and cannot be deleted.
-Performing a `destroy` or removing this resource from your code will only remove the resource from state.** For more information see the official [RDS Reserved Instances Documentation](https://aws.amazon.com/rds/reserved-instances/)
+Manages an RDS DB Reserved Instance.

+~> **NOTE:** Once created, a reservation is valid for the `duration` of the provided `offering_id` and cannot be deleted.
+Performing a `destroy` will only remove the resource from state.
+For more information see [RDS Reserved Instances Documentation](https://aws.amazon.com/rds/reserved-instances/) and [PurchaseReservedDBInstancesOffering](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PurchaseReservedDBInstancesOffering.html).

+~> **NOTE:** Due to the expense of testing this resource, it is provide as best effort.
+If you find it useful, and have the ability to help test or notice issues, consider reaching out to us on [GitHub](https://github.com/hashicorp/terraform-provider-aws).

 ## Example Usage